klapo/pyfocs/README.md

 pyfocs has been known by btmm_process (obscure non-pythonic name) and pyfox (an unmaintained package on PyPi) resulting in the new name for the library.

-# Installation and running the example
+# Getting Started]

 ## Installation
 pyfocs can be installed by using:

 `pip install pyfocs`

-which installs v0.1.1b or by downloading the source code, navigating to the directory containing it, and running
+which installs pyfocs plus all dependencies.
+Alternatively you can download the source code, navigate to the directory containing it, and run

 `python setup.py install`

 Both methods should result in the `PyFOX.py` being executable from the command line.
+Installing the code from source may allow some dependency issues.
+These can be resolved through

+`pip install -r requirements.txt`

 ## Example

 Download the data in the `example` directory.
-Within that directory is an example configuraiton file in yaml format.
-Adjust the `dir_pre` and `external` paths to be those in the example folder.
-Then, you should be able to run pyfocs using:
+Within that directory is an example configuration file in yaml format.
+Adjust the `dir_pre` and `external` paths to be those of the example folder.
+Then, you should be able to run

 `PyFOX.py path/to/example_configuration.yml`